MicrosoftDocs/cpp-docs/docs/standard-library/container-class-rend.md

 ---
 # Container Class::rend
 > [!NOTE]
->  This topic is in the Visual C++ documentation as a nonfunctional example of containers used in the Standard C++ Library.
-For more information, see [STL Containers](../standard-library/stl-containers.md).
+>  This topic is in the Visual C++ documentation as a nonfunctional example of containers used in the C++ Standard Library.
+For more information, see [C++ Standard Library Containers](../standard-library/stl-containers.md).

  The member function returns a reverse iterator that points at the first element of the sequence (or just beyond the end of an empty sequence), designating the end of the reverse sequence.